istio/istio.io/content/en/docs/setup/upgrade/istioctl-upgrade/index.md

 ## Downgrade to Istio 1.4.4 and lower versions steps

-You can use `istioctl experimental upgrade` to downgrade versions.
+You can use `istioctl upgrade` to downgrade versions.
 The process steps are identical to the upgrade process mentioned in the previous section, only use the `istioctl` binary corresponding to the lower version (e.g., 1.4.4).
 When completed, the process will restore Istio back to the Istio version that was installed before.